alexerfurt/machine-learning-engineer-project/Proposal/proposal.md

 DRAFT:
 For this particular problem there is no initial dataset used nor needed, since the agent uses Reinforcement Learning techniques to learn how to play Connect4.
 The environment is provided by the Competitions' organizer Kaggle.
 More details around the environment rules can be found [here](https://www.kaggle.com/c/connectx/overview/environment-rules).
 Within the environment, an agent starts to interact with the game environment until the game is lost, won or a draw, which defines an episode.
 On a 6 (row) x 7 (column) game board, the episodes objective is to use the agent in order to get four of your checkers in a row horizontally, vertically, or diagonally before your opponent.
-ToDo: Describe environment...
+ToDo: Describe environment in more detail on its inputs and outpus (e.g. env.configuration...).

 Deep Learning neural networks involved will be trained through data that is created through the agent's interaction with and exploration of the environment (self play).
-There the environmental state after each step will be saved into a so called 'Replay Buffer', a sort of memory of game experiences.
-This buffer will be used for training neural nets that learn to predict the moves that are most promissing for maximising overall game rewards. ....
+There, the environmental state after each step will be saved into a sort of memory for game experiences, a so called 'Replay Buffer'.
+This buffer will be used for training neural nets that learn to predict the moves that are most promising for maximising overall game rewards. ....

 ToDo:
 * add the [Connect4 Data Set](https://archive.ics.uci.edu/ml/datasets/Connect-4) from UC Irvine's Machine Learning Repository to test the DQN...